fabiogaiera/transitioning-to-kx/articles/LinkedIn Article 2.md

-# Transitioning to KX Products: Building OHLCV Datasets & Candlestick Charts 🕯️
+# 🕯 Transitioning to KX: Building OHLCV Datasets & Candlestick Charts ️

 This post is a continuation of my previous write-ups: